 JavaScript string match

-Simple example code seach for “red” using a string with regular expression and other example do global search.
+A simple example code search for “red” using a string with a regular expression and other examples do a global search.

 <!DOCTYPE html>